 Academic references to outcomes theory: Duignan (2009d)*

-How controllable indicators look when they're mapped onto an outcomes model
+How not-necessarily controllable indicators look when they're mapped onto an outcomes model

 * This particular reference can be cited to refer to the material on this page.